mikeyaworski/Utility-Discord-Bot/README.md

 ## Using the bot in your server

-1. Create an application on the Discord Developer Portal and add a bot to that application: https://discord.com/developers/applications
+1. Create an application on the Discord Developer Portal and add a bot to that application: https://discord.com/developers/applications.
+Make sure to enable the `PRESENCE INTENT` and `SERVER_MEMBERS_INTENT` in the bot settings.

 1. Take note of your application client ID and bot token.
 The client ID will let you form an invite:
     ```